Girdle (undergarment): Evolution from the corset

 During the 1890s, the silhouette and use of the corset began to change.
 It became longer and S-shaped, with more emphasis on control for the waist and the top of the thighs.
 The newer foundation garment extended from the waist to the hips and stomach.
 The term girdle began to be used to identify this type of undergarment around the time of the First World War.
 Around this time, rubberized elastic was introduced.
-Women now coaxed their bodies into two new types of foundations, the two-way stretch girdle and the cup-type brassiere, both more comfortable than their predecessor, the boned corset.
+Women now wore two new types of foundations, the two-way stretch girdle and the cup-type brassiere, both more comfortable than their predecessor, the boned corset.

 Girdles were constructed of elasticized fabric and sometimes fastened with hook and eye closures.
 In the 1960s, the now traditional longer model did not suit the new styles.
 A more compact panty girdle was designed to work with the shorter skirts.
 Pantyhose were not only more comfortable than girdles, there was no need for suspender clips to hold up stockings.